AntonTerekhov/OrientDB-PHP/readme.markdown

     $db->shutdown('root', 'password');

 ## Exceptions list ##
-For present moment OrientDB using this list of exceptions:
+For present moment OrientDB-PHP is using this list of exceptions:

 * `OrientDBException` -  base exception, all exceptions listed below are extending this class.
 This class used as general error class (in case of OrientDB problems).
-* `OrientDBConnectException` -  throws on connect errors.
+* `OrientDBConnectException` -  thrown on connect errors.
-* `OrientDBWrongCommandException` - wrong command sequence exception, for example recordLoad() on not opened DB.
+* `OrientDBWrongCommandException` - wrong command sequence exception, for example thrown on call `recordLoad()` on DB not opened.
 * `OrientDBWrongParamsException` - wrong params count or other param-related issues.

 ## OrientDBRecord ##